 - Improving education about how to mitigate climate change

-To reach these ambitious targets by 2030, leaders, policymakers, and practitioners across the globe need access to robust, rigorous research on all aspects of climate science.
+To reach these ambitious targets by 2030, leaders, policymakers, and practitioners across the globe need access to robust, rigorous research on all aspects of climate science, including meteorology and hydroclimatology.
 Enter: F1000Research.

-The Climate Action Gateway on F1000Research offers a dedicated publishing venue for all research relating to climate change, its causes, impacts, and potential solutions.
-The Gateway welcomes research in all related fields, from macro- and micro-climate studies, atmospheric science, and meterology, to climate change governance and policymaking.
+The Climate Gateway on F1000Research offers a dedicated publishing venue for all research relating to climate change, its causes, impacts, and potential solutions.
+The Gateway welcomes research in all related fields, from macro- and micro-climate studies, atmospheric science, hydroclimatology, bioclimatology, and meteorology, to climate change governance and policymaking.

-Five reasons to publish in the Climate Action Gateway
+Five reasons to publish in the Climate Gateway

 1. Support transparency and reproducibility in research

 Enhance the credibility and rigor of your work by publishing on F1000Research, where transparency and reproducibility are built into the publication model.
 Our platform facilitates transparent sharing of research by publishing all articles openly, alongside access to any underlying data, software, code, and other resources – even the peer review reports, which are openly available to all.
 Beyond the traditional Research Article, you can further support the reproducibility and reusability of your work on F1000Research by publishing an accompanying Data Note or Software Tool Article which make it even easier for reviewers and readers to reproduce your results.

 With rapid, open publication as standard on F1000Research, you could see your article published in as few as 14 days, meaning your research can make an impact sooner.
 This is particularly relevant for fast-moving areas of research like climate science, where progress needs to accelerate rapidly in order to reach the UN’s targets by 2030.
 With fully open publication on F1000Research, anyone can read, cite and use your work – including policymakers, practitioners, NGOs and fellow researchers.